Kafka - OpenTelemetry Collector

 Metrics query

-Sample query from Partition by Topics panel in Kafka - Metrics dashboard.
+This is a sample metrics query from the Partition by Topics panel in the Kafka - Metrics dashboard.

 Viewing Kafka Dashboards